wireapp/wire-server/src/understand/restund.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Restund servers provide the best audio/video connections if end-user devices
 can connect to them via UDP.

-In this case, a firewall (if any) needs to allow
-and/or forward the complete UDP port range ``32768-61000`` for incoming UDP
+In this case, a firewall (if any) needs to allow and/or forward the complete :ref:`default port range <port-ranges>` for incoming UDP traffic.
-traffic.

-Ports for allocations are allocated from `ip_local_port_range <https://ma.ttias.be/linux-increase-ip_local_port_range-tcp-port-range/>`__, for more information on this port range, how to read and change it, and how to configure your firewall, see :ref:`this note <port-ranges>`.
+Ports for allocations are allocated from the :ref:`default port range <port-ranges>`, for more information on this port range, how to read and change it, and how to configure your firewall, see :ref:`this note <port-ranges>`.

 In case e.g. office firewall rules disallow UDP traffic in this range, there is a possibility to use TCP instead, at the expense of call quality.